Montale • Black Aoud • Fragrances

 Anytime reviews of a fragrance mention either leather or citrus, I pay attention because I sometimes have issues with these notes on my skin (Piguets Bandit is too phenolic; terre de Hermes and eau de Hadrian too candied or functional cleaner).
 With Black Oud, perhaps, if I strain hard, I can detect a scent a bit of leather like new car smell (but only because I am looking for it and that might be the synthetic note some reviewers mention) No problem with citrus in Black Oud.

 after a couple of hours, my DH or I can only detect a surprisingly faint skin scent (a very nice lemon rose wood scent a tad soapy).
-But, Black Oud is not the sugar free, non gourmand dark rose patchouli scent for which I have been searching.
-(I ruled out Kurdjians relatively sweet Lumiere Noire and lady Vengeance).
-I don't find POAL and some Amouage rose oud patchouli particularly evocative of dark rose, but I don't ascribe to the notion that a modern rose chypre or chypre oriental is dark simply because of non rose accords like incense Amouage Lyric man or woman, Tauer's Une Rose Chypre, Incense Rose, etc.; tobacco or animalics (Lutens Fumerie Turque, MKK).
+But, Black Oud is not the sugar free, non gourmand dark rose patchouli scent for which I have been searching - that turned out to be vintage l'artesan Parfumer Voleur de Roses in the original 50 ML bottle.
+(I ruled out Kurdjians relatively sweet Lumiere Noire and plastic lady Vengeance).
+I don't find POAL (which I felt was cedar bright) and some Amouage rose oud patchouli particularly evocative of dark rose, but I don't ascribe to the notion that a modern rose chypre or chypre oriental is dark simply because of non rose accords like incense Amouage Lyric man or woman, Tauer's Une Rose Chypre, Incense Rose, etc.; tobacco or animalics (Lutens Fumerie Turque, MKK).

 So, IMO, if you are looking for a less controversial rose patchouli oud, it's easier, albeit more expensive, to wear POAL, which my nose interprets as rose plus cedar.
 (However the bargain Gres cabaret - which I like on its own merits- or Perles de Lalique could conceivably stand in).
 A dark Rose Patchouli is my older 50 Ml bottle of Voleurs de Rose, the least sweet, until of course you try something like vintage aromatics elixir, which is arguably more of a bitter herbal chypre with rose undertone.
 So, Voleurs de Roses gives similar satisfaction with a darker, rounder, fuller flavor from plum and nutty notes.
 An older, reformulated (post 2001) extrait of Caron femme can also sub in as an unsweetened fruity rose with amber, as could original ungaro diva or EL knowing vintage extrait.
 When I want a no brainer rose, that is more rose than patchouli or fruit, I would pick Une Rose (my reference rose that sparked my damascene conversion from several decades of hating all rose scents).
 A mossier rose is vintage l'arte di gucci; to a lesser extent Kurdjians Rose Barbare (for guerlain); modern Caron Or et Noir; or my grail, vintage original Caron 1950s extrait Or et Noir.